 - Developing social and emotional skills and levels of emotional intelligence to enable students to present and conduct themselves with confidence and independence in a range of ‘real life’ situations.
 This will include targeted learning of social skills to develop the student as a more confident and positively engaging member of their family, school and local community.

 - Developing an understanding and awareness of recreational and work-related settings and providing learning opportunities for engagement in both.
-This will include teaching: the skills for working life; the value of continued learning; the skills for independent and group/family living; the opportunities for engaging in sporting, recreational, artistic, musical, daily travel and adventurous travel ‘real life’ opportunities in the Kuwait and beyond.
+This will include teaching: the skills for working life; the value of continued learning; the skills for independent and group/family living; the opportunities for engaging in sporting, recreational, artistic, musical, daily travel and adventurous travel ‘real life’ opportunities in Kuwait and beyond.
 The skills are covered in a variety of ASDAN programmes.

-In addition, within the national curriculum provision at Green Unit the curriculum is being continually developed to provide a real life context to the academic and social development of each student to successfully prepare them for independent living, local community engagement, continued learning, access to recreational opportunity and workplace employment.
+In addition, within the national curriculum provision at Green Unit the curriculum is being continually developed to provide a real-life context to the academic and social development of each student to successfully prepare them for independent living, local community engagement, continued learning, access to recreational opportunity and workplace employment.

 Students will be able to transfer out of Green Unit to full-time vocational courses or work-placed careers when appropriate opportunities have been identified and secured.